threefoldtecharchive/rivine/research/stellar/examples/accounts/readme.md

 ## Rivine key conversion

-Rivine uses default ed25519 keys, meaning a private key of 64 bytes from a 32 byte entropy (is actally the private key) and a public key size of 32 bytes.
+Rivine uses default ed25519 keys, meaning a private key of 64 bytes from a 32 byte entropy (is actually the private key) and a public key size of 32 bytes.
 Rivine hashes the public key along with the key alorithm to create an unlockhash.
 The address is then formed by concatenating the type, the hash and a checksum.

 Stellar also uses uses default ed25519 keys.